sandesvitor/stone_elixir_project/README.md

 # StoneChallenge

-This is application represents the challenge propouse by **Stone Pagamentos** for its selection process, **Programa de Formação em Elixir** due to end on february 19<sup>th</sup>.
+This repository represents the challenge propouse by **Stone Pagamentos** for its selection process, **Programa de Formação em Elixir**, due to end on february 19<sup>th</sup>, containing the main application with its tasks and unit tests.

 ---

 ## **Data**:

 This project uses *mix* for a much easier compilation and testing of the application.
 The **./lib** folder contains the *stone_challenge.ex* file, with the only module for this app.
-The function *StoneChallenge.generateBill* is the main function that correspond to the propoused challenge, along with other function that compose the calculations, the recursive function *StoneChallenge.billDistribution*
+The function *StoneChallenge.generateBill* is the main function that correspond to the propoused challenge.

 The paramethers for *StoneChallenge.generateBill* are:

 ### **1. products**:

-A **list** of **maps**, each of it containing the key-value pairs %{:name=>string, :count=>integer, :unitPrice=>integer}.
+A **list** of **maps**, each of it containing the key-value pairs *%{:name=>string, :count=>integer, :unitPrice=>integer}*.
 In this case, the keys are all atoms.

 ```elixir
 [